bhavanafokmare/pythonproject/README.md

 # pythonproject
-this is my first python project on github
+this is my first Python project on GitHub